ARTS

 In June 1998, Obrador spent an afternoon at the Escuela de Musica del Municipo de Guanabacoa, a music academy in Cuba.
 After witnessing the wonderful music made by the children in the squalid conditions of the school, the band initiated The Guanabacoa Project to raise money for the school and to send it musical instruments.
 Obrador has been equally generous at home.

-Bert Wilson, Steve Luceno, and Linda Curtis
+Bert Wilson, Steve Luceno, and Nancy Curtis

 BWU (Bert Wilson University)